riongull/dash-incubator-rules/rules.md

 > Secondary Admins also assign their username to a custom field in the card in Trello as follows: find ‘Custom Fields’ > click 'Secondary Admin' > type 'yourusername'.

-### 4.2.2 Card Description
+### 4.3.2 Card Description

-Description should just contain the Value Proposition from the New Concept Template submitted when the Card was created, and a link to that info so anyone can read the concept.
+Description should just contain the Value Proposition from the New Concept Template submitted when the Card was created, and a link to that info so anyone can read the Concept.

-### 4.2.3 Card Custom Fields
+### 4.3.3 Card Custom Fields

 Custom fields (using the Trello Powerup) should be set by the Bounty Admin at the Concept stage and provide basic background info / category for the Card.

-## 4.3 Task Admin
+## 4.4 Task Admin

-### 4.3.1 Task Format
+### 4.4.1 Task Format

 All tasks must be specified in the relevant Checklist on the Trello card, with the following format, to allow API retrieval: